iusztinpaul/machine-learning-blog/master-data-integrity-clean-computer-vision-datasets/README.md

 [Download video here](https://drive.google.com/file/d/16VgM1QwSIKIWPVkgLJqmHPOUx0GJmFfD/view?usp=share_link).

-Place it in the root directory of the tutorial.
+After you download it, place it in the root directory of the tutorial.

+As a general idea, this notebook should work with any video because we are using unsupervised methods.

 ![data](media/felix.gif)